FrankRays/Iweatherdataservice/README.md

 SUMMARY :

-this is a final project of C# course at shenkat college
+this is a final project of C# course at shenkar college

 API - HOW TO US :